dbacsik/chowdown/_recipes/brown-rice.md

 ---

 Basic brown rice in an instant pot.
-From https://www.pressurecookrecipes.com/instant-pot-brown-rice/.
-15 min is too short for my taste.
+From [https://greenhealthycooking.com/instant-pot-rice/#wprm-recipe-container-5928].